-Boosting participation from your Board of Directors is key to driving fundraising and new donor relationships for your non-profit or charitable association.
-According to The Balance, donors are more likely to give to your organization or cause when they know you have full participation from the board.
-One way to increase participation and engagement from your board members, as well as involve them in more of the major fundraising decisions is through virtual voting.
+Boosting participation from your Board of Directors is key to any organization’s vote.
+One way to increase participation and engagement from your board members, as well as involve them in more major decisions, is through online voting.

 Types of Virtual Voting

 There are several ways to conduct a board vote remotely.
 Larger organizations may have members and key decision makers who are not able to physically hold meetings, yet accept ballots via email, by proxy or through an online voting solution such as eBallot.
 The key differences between these methods of voting are:

 Email voting gives members time to review, analyze and consider their vote before sending in their ballot electronically.

 For organizations that allow absentee voting for board members, email is an effective, low effort option for gaining a general consensus about an initiative or an issue.